RickyBails/gym_bike/README.md

 ## Pre-requisites

 - a stationary exercise bike where you can change the pedals, ideally one with saddle and handlebar adjustment to fit different people.
 Needs to provide some resistance so you can generate power but NOT using air resistance (e.g. concept 2)  - you want it to be quite when pedalling so you can have a conversation
-- The favero assioma power meter pedals
+- The favero assioma power meter pedals, in a box with a charging lead and 4 pedal washers in a bag
 - (nice-to-have) a large fan aimed at the top half of the ride on the bike
 - a mac laptop.
 The OS you're using needs direct access to the bluetooth controller. most windows VM envs don't allow this but on macs it's standard.
 The python script was developed and tested on macs
 - a ruler or tape measure (for measuring the crank length of the bike) unless the crank length is already printed on the cranks, or you otherwise know what it is.